 Ian Patterson

-Author of the CF8, J07 and AF6 CII study texts, ex-examiner
+Ex-examiner and author of the CF8, J07 and AF6 CII study texts

 If you are thinking of sitting the CII’s AF7 exam, then go into it with your eyes open.
-Based on the latest CII published results, this is the hardest AF exam to pass with a pass rate of just 43% (the latest published results).
+Based on the latest CII published results, this is the third hardest AF exam to pass with a pass rate of 56% (the latest published results).
 If you expect to pass purely because you do transfers at work, clearly this isn’t enough for many people.

 The CII AF7 is a popular exam.
 Safeguarded benefits is a big area for many financial advisers and if you are involved in the transfer of safeguarded benefits in some way, then this might be the subject for you.
 It also satisfies the FCA additional exam requirement to advise on safeguarded benefits.